Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

 \subsection{Quantifying the distance to the Vidal gauge of a tensor network state}

 In order to detail our numerical results it will be important to quantify how closely a state in the Vidal gauge actually obeys the isometry condition in Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}).
-In a general numerical implementation this will only be an approximation.
+This is directly dependent on how close the message tensors used to gauge the original state are to their fixed point and, in a general numerical implementation, they will only be approximately at the fixed point and thus the isometry condition in Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}) will only be obeyed approximately.
 To treat this we introduce a new quantifier $\mathcal{C}$ which we refer to as the `distance to the Vidal gauge'.
 We will use this to measure the effectiveness of various algorithms, including ours, at bringing a TNS into the Vidal gauge.
-Given a TNS in the Vidal gauge --- i.e. consisting of bond tensors $\{\Lambda_{e}\}$ and local tensors $\{\Gamma_{v}\}$ --- $\mathcal{C}$ is defined as
+Given a TNS in the Vidal gauge --- i.e. consisting of bond tensors $\{\Lambda_{e}\}$ and site tensors $\{\Gamma_{v}\}$ --- $\mathcal{C}$ is defined as

 where we have introduced the squares of the bond tensors